GabeScott/standard-works-vault/General Conference/1993 April - Faith Yields Priesthood Power.md

 # Faith Yields Priesthood Power

-*By John K. Carmack - Of the Seventy*
+By Elder John K. Carmack - *Of the Seventy*

 *Given in the April session of the 1993 General Conference*